speedypotato/Pico-SDVX/README.md

 # Pico-SDVX
 Honestly, don't make this controller.
 Really.

+Join the discord for discussion and support! https://discord.gg/MmuKd73XbY

 ![Pico SDVX 1](pics/1.jpg)

 But if you are a madlad and still want to make one for fun, here it is.
 I'm not intending to support this controller, as if you are making this I am assuming you are fine with fiddly soldering work and have built a controller already.